Flag of San Jose, California: Design and symbolism

 The blue and gold stripes may symbolize the state of California, as they are the state's official colors.
 The seal of the flag is one unit in diameter, with the entire flag having a 3 unit by 5 unit proportion.

+Seal

 The seal is a black-outlined gold ring with "CITY OF SAN JOSÉ" and "CALIFORNIA" in black block letters, separated by black six-pointed stars.
 The white space enclosed within the ring consists of a gold wheat sheaf and grapevines tied with a golden bow.
 The wheat and grapevines symbolize the area's agricultural products, the largest industry in the area prior to the shift towards technological products.
 Attached below the seal is an oval bearing the text "FOUNDED 1777".
 The seal was officially adopted on September 9, 1850.

 History

 First flag

 The first flag was designed by city historian Clyde Arbuckle.
 The flag was a white field with a gold and blue border, with the gold surrounding the blue, and a white border on the very outside of the flag.
 In the middle of the flag is the city's seal.
 The text "SAN JOSE’ CALIFORNIA" is above the seal and "FOUNDED 1777" is below.
 Both of these are in black font.
 The proportions were 3 by 4.5, and was officially adopted on June 2, 1969.